Frequently asked questions

 Why foster with an Independent Fostering Agency (IFA)?

-Unlike local authorities, who are responsible for fostering, adoption and child protection, IFAs like us focus only on fostering.
+Unlike local authorities, who are responsible for fostering, adoption and child protection, Independent Fostering Agencies, like us, focus only on fostering.
 This means that we can devote all our time to our foster carers and looked after children.

 Do I get any breaks or holidays?